 Next, Flopsy requested a dress and so I made her a mock 'apron" dress which was so much fun (fabric lovers will understand the joy of auditioning different fabric combinations for this little dress).
 I made so many of these 'apron dresses' - they looked like little layer cakes sitting on my sewing desk!
 As I was doing this, the weather was getting warmer and Flopsy started to play in the garden so she "told" me she needed a summer top and a pair of pantaloons (okay, I really wanted to design some pantaloons).

 Pretty soon she was growing up, her world was expanding, and she wanted to climb trees so I started making Flopsy's in other fabrics such as viscose and mohair (see the 8th Flopsy made of white vintage style mohair) and I decided to wire her arms - what an adventure.
 Then I decided to wire her legs and feet (see wild Flopsy made of beige Fireside).
 I can hardly keep up with her!
 Anyway, you get the idea.
-More clothing patterns for a simple "play" dress, overalls, and a summer hat and cowboy hat followed!
-Now there were so many patterns, pictures, and instructions to organize and edit so I decided to offer two patterns - one with Flopsy bunny, her apron dress and summer top and pantaloons and another "expansion pack" with her play dress, overalls, summer hat, and cowboy hat.
-I made so many hats - they are so fun to make!!
-(The hats fit Matilda, Lucky, and Kittie too!)
-As for her shoes, you'll just have to see the Shoe Guide to understand where I went with her shoes.
+More clothing patterns for a simple "play" dress and overalls were made to extend Flopsy's wardrobe.